gelguy/Cmd2.vim/README.md

   Boolean to toggle whether to ignore case when removing repeat matches.
 This is different from ignoring case while searching as we might want to keep the different casings of the same word as options.
 This value does not matter if `_complete_ignorecase` is not set.

+* `_complete_pattern_func`: `'Cmd2#ext#complete#CreatePattern'`,

+  A string or a funcref.
+If a string, needs to be the name of a function.
+The function to call to create the pattern.
+To be used to when a static regex is not enough to create the pattern.
+The function is passed 1 argument, the search string that is to be matched.
+The function can use the set start, middle and end pattern to create the final pattern.
+See Customising fuzzy search.

 * `_complete_start_pattern`: `'\<'`

   A pattern to use while searching.
 Note: `\V` or "very nomagic" is on so the characters have to be escaped accordingly.
 The pattern is prepended at the start of the search string.